 Founded in 2001, the Tooro Botanical Gardens were established in Fort Portal to help conserve trees and other plant life that was at risk or facing extinction in Western Uganda.
-Today the gardens are flourishing and cover a 100 acre site and not only concentrate on conservation but also scientific research and education.
+Today the gardens are flourishing and cover a 100 acre site and not only concentrates on conservation but also scientific research and education.
 The Tooro Botanical Gardens also encourage sustainable agriculture and partners with SATNET, the Sustainable Agriculture Trainers Network.

-Visitors to the gardens can enjoy a guided tour by well informed staff as well as strolling around the gardens with their abundance of flowers, medicinal plants and fruits.
+plants and fruits.
 There are many different trails to take which take in

-stone gardens, butterfly breeding and tree nurseries.
-It's also a haven for bird watching which can be enjoyed from the
+Its also a haven for bird watching which can be enjoyed from the

 tree houses there.
 Bird species include the Scaly Francolin,